President (Autonomous Community of Spain): Gender

-As of March 2021, there are 15 male regional presidents and 4 female regional presidents: Francina Armengol of the Balearic Islands, Concha Andreu of La Rioja, Isabel Díaz Ayuso of the Community of Madrid and María Chivite of Navarre.
-Of those, Armengol, Andreu and Chivite belong to the social-democratic Spanish Socialist Workers' Party, while Díaz Ayuso is from the conservative People's Party.
+As of July 2023, there are 14 male regional presidents and 5 female regional presidents: Marga Prohens of the Balearic Islands, María Guardiola of Extremadura, Isabel Díaz Ayuso of the Community of Madrid, María José Sáenz de Buruaga of Cantabria and María Chivite of Navarre.
+Of those, Chivite belongs to the social-democratic Spanish Socialist Workers' Party, while Prohens, Guardiola, Sáenz de Buruaga and Díaz Ayuso are from the conservative People's Party.

-Fifteen women have served or are currently serving as regional presidents, including one in an acting capacity.
-Asturias, the Basque Country, the Canary Islands, Cantabria, Castile and León, Catalonia, Ceuta, Extremadura, Galicia, Melilla and the Valencian Community have never had a female regional president.
+Seventeen women have served or are currently serving as regional presidents, including three in an acting capacity.
+Asturias, the Basque Country, the Canary Islands, Castile and León, Catalonia, Ceuta, Galicia, Melilla and the Valencian Community have never had a female regional president.

 The first female regional president was María Antonia Martínez García of the Region of Murcia, who was elected on May 3, 1993, succeeding Carlos Collado Mena.

 The Region of Murcia is the only Autonomous community to have had female regional presidents from both major parties, although conservative María Dolores Pagán Arce served only in the acting capacity for a short time.
 Navarre was the first region where a woman followed another woman as regional president, with Uxue Barkos succeeding Yolanda Barcina (they were from different parties).
 Uxue Barkos was also succeeded by another woman, current President María Chivite.
 The Community of Madrid and Navarre have had the most female regional presidents with a total of three, and Navarre is also the first region to have three women in a row serve as president.